2024 ASTA Legislative Day Recap!

 Hey there!
 You might be surprised to run into a mostly blank blog post!
 No, I'm not taking minimalism too seriously . . .
 I'm just getting game-ready to hit up ASTA's Legislative Day, which (at the time of writing this) starts tomorrow!!!

 You can come here to check out updates!
-I'll pop in to tell you day by day with event summaries, which issues advisors are brining to the in 2024, what it's like to be a deer-in-headlights first-timer at Legislative Day, and how these issues translate for every day advisors like YOU!
+I'll pop in to tell you day by day with event summaries, which issues advisors are bringing to the in 2024, what it's like to be a deer-in-headlights first-timer at Legislative Day, and how these issues translate for everyday advisors like YOU!

 Here are shortcuts to summaries of events!